shashwat5013/OnlineTuition/README.md

 # OnlineTuition
+Hi, I am the creator of this matrix.
 The main idea behind this project is to make a website for making the Tuition industry Online.

 # Django Framework is Used in this project.